 MARKING OF AQUACULTURE SITES

 This section supplements the general rules for marking defined in section 2.1 and must be read in conjunction with it.

+Aquaculture farms include fixed and floating fish farms, Shellfish Farms, Seaweed and Algae producing units.

 The farm, or group of farms, should be marked depending on their size, extent and location.
-In some cases it may be sufficient to mark only part of the perimeter, or the centre.
-The use of Racons or AIS AtoN may also be considered.
+In some cases, it may be sufficient to mark only the perimeter, part of the perimeter, or the centre.
+The use of Racons and/or AIS AtoN may also be considered.

-Recommended principles for marking of area aquaculture farms are referred to in the table below.
-National Authority may consider the distances between lit and unlit special marks on a case by case basis after conducting a risk assessment.
+Guidance for marking of different shapes and sizes of aquaculture farms are provided in the table below.
+Competent Authorities may consider the distances between lit and unlit special marks, on a case by case basis, based on their own risk assessment.

-It should be borne in mind that many aquaculture farms are low freeboard floating structures that are moored to the seabed.
+Many aquaculture farms are low freeboard, floating structures that are moored to the seabed.
 They may be moored in deep or shallow water and some may be located on the seabed or just below the surface.
 Surface piercing and subsurface elements may extend laterally beyond the surface elements.
 This could include shared moorings and mid-water connections between units that may also carry electricity, control signals, hydraulics or pneumatics associated with the units.

-The National Authority should bear in mind that the marking recommendations herein may be adjusted in consideration of traffic density, proximity to ports, proximity to dangers, tidal considerations and other factors.
+The Competent Authority (AtoN) should bear in mind that the marking guidance herein may be adjusted in consideration of traffic density, proximity to ports, proximity to dangers, tidal considerations and other factors.

-It is recommended to mark offshore aquaculture farms as follows:
+Offshore aquaculture farms should be marked as follows:

 Aquaculture farms are normally marked by Special Marks;

-If there is a requirement for vessel traffic between aquaculture farms, then such channels are normally marked by Lateral Marks;
+If there is a requirement for vessel to transit between aquaculture farms, then such channels are normally marked as defined in IALA Guideline 1078;

-If the prevailing situation warrants, Cardinal Marking alone may be used to direct vessel traffic away from the aquaculture farm(s);
+If the prevailing situation warrants, Cardinal Marks alone may be used to direct vessel traffic away from the aquaculture farm(s);

 It is recommended that areas of aquaculture farms are marked by appropriate AtoN.
 In addition radar reflectors, retro reflecting material, Racons and AIS AtoN may be considered;

-To improve the effectiveness of marking and taking into account background lighting, synchronisation of the lights is recommended.
-Taking the results of a risk assessment into account, lights must have an appropriate nominal range;
+To improve the effectiveness of marking and taking into account any background lighting, synchronisation of the lights is recommended.
+The results of a risk assessment will dictate the appropriate nominal range;

-Specific guidance to small craft needs early consideration;

-The AtoN described herein should comply with IALA Recommendations and have an appropriate availability, normally not less than 99.0% (IALA Category 2).
+The AtoN described herein should comply with IALA guidance and have an appropriate availability, normally not less than 99.0% (IALA Category 2).

-Marking Examples
+Marking Examples For Aquaculture

 Examples can be found in the following tables and figures that illustrate the minimum recommended marking arrangement with Special Marks.